lizyrineo/Planning-Your-National-Park-Visit/README.md

 <img src= "./wireframe.png"/>

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
 Using the NPS API, the user will be able to access the database I'll add one required dropdown to select state and one optional dropdown to select activity